 1 Holloway Street, Landport

 The Bakers Arms could be found at the junction of Holloway Street and Railway View.
 The pub allegedly took its name from the fact that the original licencee, James Putman, was both a publican and a Baker, owning a bakery on North Street, Portsea.
 The photograph here depicts the pub in the early 20th century, when it appears to have been owned by a Burton-based brewer.
 The pub later transferred to the Brickwood’s estate and remained trading into the 1930s.
 Holloway Road has long since disappeared from the map.

 This late-Victorian street-corner local on Great Southsea Street was built in 1898 to replace an older pub on the same site.
 Originally owned by Symon’s Brewery of Winchester, the house changed hands a number of times due to a succession of company takeovers – spending time in the hands of Long’s, Brickwood’s and lastly, Whitbread.
 The Barleycorn survived until 1988, at which time it was closed and converted to flats.

 Photographs, left to right: 4th February 2007; 1958.

 2 Eastney Road, Eastney

-Occupying the site of the former World’s End pub on the corner of Eastney Road and Henderson Road, the Barrack Cellars was another of those Eastney pubs to be named with reference to the local Royal Marines barracks located nearby.
-The building in the photograph dates from the late Victorian era and was owned by Portsmouth United Breweries.
+Occupying the site of the former World’s End pub on the corner of Eastney Road and Henderson Road, the Barrack Cellars was another of those Eastney pubs to be named with reference to the local Royal Marines barracks nearby.
+The building in the photographs dates from the late Victorian era and was owned by Portsmouth United Breweries.
 The pub later transferred to the Brickwood’s portfolio and survived until 1972, when, under new ownership of the mighty Whitbread, it was demolished due to road widening.